 IV.
 AP in Physics

 Question: I have a course-related question for you.
 I know that students who have taken AP Chemistry in high school can place out of general chemistry at Princeton and go directly to Orgo, usually as a sophomore.
 What about AP Physics?
-If a student has taken the AP Physics exams and done well, can he or she simply not take Physics in college?
+If a student has taken the AP Physics exams and done well, can they simply not take Physics in college?
 Alternatively, would AP credit just allow a student to take an upper-level course?
 Thanks.

 V. Biology Requirement